kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/admin-quick-start.md

 ## Objective

 This is the first lab exercise of KubeSphere.
 We strongly suggest you to learn it with your hands.
 This guide shows how to create workspace, role and user account which are required for next lab exercises.
 Moreover, you will learn how to create project and DevOps project within your workspace where is the place your workloads are running.
-After this lab, you will get familiar with the multi-tenant management system.
+After this lab, you will get familiar with KubeSphere multi-tenant management system.

 ## Prerequisites